Solar For Nonprofits

 SunWork installs solar for nonprofits which reduces their electricity bills, enabling them to deliver more services to their communities and to operate more sustainably.

-SunWork focuses on 501(c)(3) organizations who want to install a system under 35 Kilowatts (dc).
+SunWork focuses on tax-exempt 501(c)(3) organizations who want to install a system under 35 Kilowatts (dc).

 The SunWork volunteer model works best installing small to moderate size solar systems.
 We do not limit the size of the electric bill of the nonprofit.
 However, we do limit the size of the system that SunWork will install.